CraftAcademy/library-challenge/README.md

   *User story:*
   ```
-  As a library
+  As a librarian
   In order to know what books we are able to lend to visitors
-  I would like to be able to have a collection of books
+  I would like to be able to be able to see the availability of books in the collection
   ```

 * **Requirement #3:**